VirtualBrainLab/vbl-docs/source/01_about/joinus.md

 # Join Us

-Please contact Dan (dbirman@uw.edu) if you are interested in contributing to the Virtual Brain Lab.
+Are you motivated by the idea of building software for scientists?
+If you have some experience creating an independent software program (e.g. a hackathon or side project) and you are comfortable in either Python or Java/C# you may be a good fit for our projects!

 Academia has systematically excluded Black, Indigenous, and people of color and the fields of systems and computational neuroscience further exclude women and intersectional identities.
-The Virtual Brain Lab project is committed to making neuroscience a more open and inclusive field.
+Embedded in the Virtual Brain Lab project is the idea that neuroscience should be more accessible and we are committed to empowering a diverse group of neuroscientists.
+We welcome applications from non-traditional backgrounds and underrepresented groups.
+If you are excited about our projects, please reach out!

+Contact Dan Birman with inquiries/questions (dbirman@uw.edu).

 ## Undergraduate research positions at UW

-Are you motivated by the idea of building software for scientists?
-If you have some experience creating an independent software program (e.g. a hackathon or side project) and you are comfortable in either Python or Java/C# you may be a good fit for our projects!

-Joining the VBL as a student developer is an opportunity to build applied technology while developing your skills as a programmer.
+Joining the VBL as a student is an opportunity to build applied technology while developing your skills as a programmer.
 Because we are part of a cutting-edge neuroscience laboratory at UW you will learn a lot of neuroscience along the way.
+Because we pay all undergraduate researchers who join the lab there are limited spaces available, reach out to Dan if you believe you would be a good fit.

 ## Software devs / Researchers